 If your complaint is about a teacher’s fitness to teach, you should first use the school’s complaints procedure.
 If you have exhausted this procedure and are not satisfied with the outcome, you can make a complaint to the Teaching Council.

-The Department of Education and Skills has no legal powers to investigate individual complaints about schools or to instruct schools to follow a particular course of direction with regard to individual complaints.
+The Department of Education has no legal powers to investigate individual complaints about schools or to instruct schools to follow a particular course of direction with regard to individual complaints.
 The Department provides information on the complaints procedure in primary school.

 If your child cannot attend school you must tell the school the reason for the absence.
 Write a short note to the school to explain why your child was out and send it in with your child when they go back to school.

 If you are changing school you should tell the school that your child is leaving and will not be returning.
 You can ask the principal to give you a report on your child's progress which can be given to the new school when you are enrolling your child.

 You can find documents on our website about preschool education, teaching your child at home, admissions policies in schools, the curriculum in primary schools, the ownership of primary schools, school discipline, bullying, school attendance, help with costs of books and uniform and school health screenings.
 You can also find out more about programmes that address educational disadvantage such as tackling disadvantage in primary schools, the Early Start Programme and special educational arrangements for Travellers.
 There is a range of websites and organisations which you may find helpful if your child is starting primary education for the first time.